riverfr0zen/graphene-mongo-extras/README.md

 * [ ] A way to implement embedded fields (and lists of) without having to use connections (i.e. return as SomeEmbeddedType or List[SomeEmbeddedType])

 # Changelog

+## 0.5.0
+* MongoengineInterface now extends graphene.Node and renamed to MongoNodeInterface.
+* Added [example app](examples/example_ifaces_app.py) showing the use of interfaces with list fields or connections.

 ## 0.4.0
 * Filtering